 Spurred by a lifelong passion for gardening and a concern about declining bee populations, Clare began planting flowers.
 Her desire to create a habitat for pollinator bees gave her the raw materials to open a business—Clare Day Flowers—where she creates luscious, garden-style arrangements with the organic flowers she grows.
 Clare realized early on that Victoria was lacking this sort of floristry and so she began focusing on flowers that she could not find at her local market but that do well in the area–peonies, dahlias, daffodils, fritillaries—and began offering local brides something unique.

-Clare's work in her home garden inspired Shellie, one of the three farmers who work Red Damsel Farm, to start growing flowers for Clare and another floral designer in the area.
+Clare’s work in her home garden inspired Shellie, one of the three farmers who works Red Damsel Farm, to start growing flowers for Clare and another floral designer in the area.
 Flower farming has since provided Shellie with a new business and a new source of income (in addition to growing vegetables).
-Clare's close communication with Shellie at the beginning of each season ensures that the farm will be able to sell its flowers and that Clare and her clients will get exactly what they want.
-While Clare focuses on growing perennials, including hellebores, and akebia, Shellie focuses on annuals: dahlias, zinnias, celosia, etc. In 2014, Red Damsel Farm will provide from 60 to 80 percent of the flowers and botanical materials used by Clare Day Flowers.
+Clare’s close communication with Shellie at the beginning of each season ensures that the farm will be able to sell its flowers and that Clare and her clients will get exactly what they want.
+While Clare focuses on growing perennials, including hellebores and akebia, Shellie focuses on annuals including dahlias, zinnias, and celosia.
+In 2014, Red Damsel Farm provided from 60 to 80 percent of the flowers and botanical materials used by Clare Day Flowers.

 Above: The farm stand at the entrance of Red Damsel Farm is open year round.
 Clare and the farmers sell flowers, produce, eggs, baked goods, preserves, and more at the stand.
 The farm is divided into three sections: the upper field (between the market and the road); the lower field, which includes the house and outbuildings, and the seasonal flood plains which Clare plans to use for permaculture planting in the near future.
 A view of the lower field can be seen behind the stand.